tjmlabs/colivara-py/README.md

     twine upload dist/*
     ```

 3. Update the version in `setup.py` when making significant changes.
+(You can update all the configs through config.yaml)

 ---